 In the course of providing a comprehensive payables audit, Broniec Associates collects electronic downloads from our clients.
 Obtaining this data is important to our ability to deliver the highest level of service to our clients, and we recognize that our clients expect us to treat this information appropriately.

 The data we collect from our clients comes primarily from a download of accounts payable and purchasing transactions provided by our clients’ IT Departments.
 In addition, depending on the services required, Broniec Associates may obtain additional data from third party sources such as freight payment or procurement card providers.

-Except as provided in the section “Privacy and the Internet”, clients should not upload, transfer or otherwise provide any private data to Broniec Associates.
+Clients should not upload, transfer or otherwise provide any private data to Broniec Associates.
 Private data includes any non-public, personally identifiable information (PII) of or about an individual person, including, without limitation, personal financial information, residence addresses, phone numbers and protected health information (as defined under HIPPA).
 If we do receive private data from a client, unless otherwise agreed upon by Broniec Associates and the client, we will delete this information upon receipt and will not be responsible for any actions or inactions arising out of our receipt of the private data.